scila1996/es-rebuild/README.md

-# Try to build ES with bypass license
+# Try to build ES with x-pack bypass

 ## Quickstart